pavsingh7/Recommender-Systems/README.md

 The idea is to use a fashion data set, for example the DeepFashion dataset, to train a CNN model that can recognize fashion items.
 The model will then be used to recommend similar fashion items to the user.

 The data can be found [here](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small).
 Work is based off and inspired by this repository [here](https://github.com/sonu275981/Fashion-Recommender-system)

+## Hybrid Multi-Modal Recommender System using Neural Architectures

+This project looks at building a hybrid recommender system which encompasses a neural collaborative filtering approach and Word2Vec content based filtering approach using text reviews and user ratings data.
+The dataset chosen is the Amazon Product Reviews dataset.

 ***
 ## Recommender Systems